dgroomes/stackoverflow-look-back/README.md

       off type validation... but I think the imports just won't work.
     * DONE Migrate to Webpack and ts-loader, and use the latest BEF.
 Build BEF with `npm pack` and reference it from `stackoverflow-look-back` as an NPM dependency like `file:browser-extension-framework/browser-extension-framework/browser-extension-framework-0.1.0.tgz`
+* [x] OBSOLETE (The `search-ui` supportes this) Multi-term search.
+The search bar should take each word and apply an "AND" search
+* [x] DONE (Done.
+Wow Algolia made that easier than I could have imagined.)
+Exclude the `type` field from being searched.
+It doesn't matter much, but it's confusing to see it as a highlighted result.
+UPDATE: Algolia calls these "searchable attributes".

 ## Background